epage/epage.github.io/blog/blog/2023-01-23-toml-vs-toml-edit.md

 `Document::from_str` has to replace those spans with strings to allow editing.
 We don't keep the spans around for the editing API to keep the size of each `Item` in memory smaller.
-The spans also present a lot of challenges in an editing API as we can't guarentee what source they are associated with.
+The spans also present a lot of challenges in an editing API as we can't guarantee what source they are associated with.

 Also, a lot of small pieces of polish were found through `toml`s tests, e.g. inconsistent casing and newlines in errors.